Enjoy Travel to Japan!

 Frequently Asked Questions

-A. The Ogasawara Islands are Tokyo’s remote islands, including Chichijima and Hahajima.
-Access is mainly by ship, and the journey itself can feel like an adventure.
-Because the air onboard can be drying, bringing throat lozenges and basic moisturizers can help you stay comfortable.
-If you get seasick, getting a good night’s sleep the day before can help.
+A. The Ogasawara Islands are part of Tokyo and include islands such as Chichijima and Hahajima.
+Access is mainly by ship, so the journey itself feels like part of the adventure.
+The air onboard can feel dry, so throat lozenges and moisturizers can help you stay comfortable.

-A. From Takeshiba Passenger Ship Terminal, you travel to Chichijima on the Ogasawara Maru, which takes about 24 hours.
-Comfort on a long voyage often depends on how well you can sleep, so earplugs, an eye mask, and a light layer can improve rest.
-If you get seasick, getting a good night’s sleep the day before can help.
+A. From Takeshiba Passenger Terminal, you can take the Ogasawara Maru to Chichijima, and the journey takes about 24 hours.
+Comfort on a long voyage depends a lot on how well you sleep, so earplugs, an eye mask, and a light layer are very useful.
+Getting a good night’s sleep the day before also helps if you are worried about seasickness.

-A. There is no regular airline route to the Ogasawara Islands, so access is basically by ship.
-If a sailing is cancelled due to weather, you may be unable to move for several days, so it’s safer to leave buffer time on your return to Tokyo and schedule important work deadlines for the day after you get home.
-If you get seasick, getting a good night’s sleep the day before can help.
+A. There is no regular air route to the Ogasawara Islands, so access is basically by ship.
+If sailings are canceled due to weather, you may be unable to move for several days, so it is safer to leave extra time before important work deadlines after returning to Tokyo.

-A. On Chichijima, you can use rental cars, rental scooters, and local buses, but the number of vehicles isn’t large.
-In busy seasons, reservations fill quickly, so securing transportation on arrival day and checking tour meeting points in advance can help you avoid getting lost.
-With the strong sun, a hat and drinking water are essentials.
+A. On Chichijima, there are rental cars, rental motorbikes, and local buses, but numbers are limited.
+In busy seasons, reservations fill quickly, so it is smart to secure transport on your arrival day and also confirm the meeting points for any tours you want to join.
+A hat and drinking water are also essential in the strong sun.

 Nearby Recommended Spots